 Crawfordville is a tiny city located in the state of Georgia.
 With a population of 491 people and just one neighborhood, Crawfordville is the 405th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Crawfordville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Crawfordville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Crawfordville is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Crawfordville who work in food service (18.84%), office and administrative support (16.91%), and law enforcement and fire fighting (16.43%).

 And if you like science, one thing you'll find is that Crawfordville has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-A relatively large number of people in Crawfordville telecommute to their jobs.
-Overall, about 14.35% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 14.35% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Crawfordville in 2022 was $25,332, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $101,328 for a family of four.
 However, Crawfordville contains both very wealthy and poor people as well.